 Consequences of Irresponsible Drinking

-Young college students who drink alcohol irresponsibly are more likely to experience:
+Young college students who drink alcohol y are more likely to experience:

 - School problems, such as higher absence and poor or failing grades.